 Federal Work Study Program

-Scholarships are available for students who have accrued a certain amount of attended hours in their current program.
+Scholarships are available for students who have accrued a certain number of attended hours in their current program.
 There are two types of scholarships offered at the tech college for adults:

 - Need-based Scholarships: These are scholarships for students who have applied for financial aid through FAFSA must have 100 attended hours.